mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 In practice, this means that decentralizing a function requires considerable work, is inherently political, and involves a large degree of uncertainty about the outcome.
 In particular, if one considers decentralization as a larger social goal (in the spirit of how the term is used in other, non-computing contexts), merely rearranging technical functions may lead to frustration.
 Again from {{AMBITION}}: "Again and again, decentralized technologies do not guarantee decentralized social outcomes."

-In the context of these challenges and limitations, this document uses "decentralization" to indicate a process that promotes a measured response to centralization of Internet functions, both existing and potential.

-That process has two steps: identifying the nature of centralization risk associated with a function, followed by the application of techniques to reduce or mitigate it.
+In the context of Internet standardization, decentralization is implemented as a two-step process: identifying the nature of centralization risk, followed by the application of techniques to reduce or mitigate it.

 Assessing centralization risk is a case-by-base exercise that depends on the specifics of the function, surrounding circumstances, and the nature of the centralization risk.